 All this had to have happened in 5 million years or less (after Panderichthys and before a fragmentary fossil called Elginerpeton).
 A big gap in morphology is exacerbated by a small gap in time.

 Partly for this reason, Tiktaalik roseae, a fish whose discovery was announced to the world in April 2006, has supplanted Panderichthys in the story of how vertebrates crawled out of the water.
 In the paper describing the new fossil it could now be admitted that Panderichthys possessed ‘relatively few’ tetrapod-like features.
 Tiktaalik’s evolutionary significance is discussed elsewhere.
-We need not go there, because as a result of footprint evidence predating the fossil it too has had to be sidelined.
+As a result of footprint evidence predating the fossil, this animal too has had to be sidelined.

 Ichthyostega, stocky and heavily built, was ‘a very strange animal, and parts of it are like no other known tetrapod or fish’ (Clack, p 115).
 Among its many unique features were a narrow braincase, massive shoulders, and broad, overlapping ribs.
 The ribcage may have had some role in breathing, and in storing air during long periods under water.